 - 2/3xx indicates a 200- or 300-level elective - 3xxA indicates a 300-level Abstraction Implementation elective - Study abroad options have been shown with minimal or no COMP taken to allow for the maximum range of possible study abroad opportunities.
 If students take COMP courses while abroad, which we anticipate most will, scheduling flexibility increases and the course load can be distributed more evenly across the remaining semesters.
-Students matriculating prior to fall 2019 will be able to choose to complete the old or new major requirements.
-Information about the old curriculum may be found in the Bulletin at the following link.
-Students who decalred a major or minor in computer science prior to fall 2019 are ensured to be able to complete their program.
-More information is provided at the following link.
 Social Innovation and Entrepreneurship: